Table of Contents

 - How often do they occur or how many days between periods?

 - When did you have your last GYN exam (if you are seeing a new GYN provider)?

-- Have you ever had any abnormal Pap smears or Pap test results in the past?
+- Have you ever had any abnormal cervical screening (pap) test results in the past?
 If you have, your provider will likely ask you when you had those abnormal test results, what those results were, and what treatments you received.
 You may find it easiest to bring copies of the reports.
 If you do not have copies of the reports, bring your previous GYN provider's contact information so that your new provider can get your past medical records from your previous provider.
 You will likely be asked to sign a medical release form that gives your new provider permission to ask your previous provider for your medical records.